Telluride to Moab Bike Trip | Colorado, Utah

-On the ride from Telluride to Moab, you will experience both the majestic mountains of Colorado and the intricate deserts of the West.
+On this supported mountain bike tour from Telluride to Moab, you will experience both the majestic mountains of Colorado and the intricate deserts of the West.

-For those who have some miles under their belts, this is a great way to see the West.
+For those who have some miles under their belts, this is a great way to see the West by bicycle.
 The riding is physically demanding but not technical, making it the perfect trip for road bikers ready for a fat tire adventure.
+And of course, our incredible guides will chef up amazing meals to keep you powered up.
 More questions?
 Call us at 800-845-2453.
-This Telluride to Moab tour is an intermediate to advanced 6-day guided mountain bike trip in Colorado.
+This Telluride to Moab trip is an intermediate to advanced 6-day guided mountain bike trip in Colorado.

 Our ride today takes us along the top of the Uncompahgre Plateau.
 From Windy Point, views of the La Sal Mountains are spectacular.
 Here the red rock desert country joins the mountains in an impressive geological display.
 The sediments that were laid down millions of years ago were warped upwards when the mountains rose from beneath the surface.
 The resultant landscape provides an interesting contrast of high snow capped peaks and arid desert.
 We can see the route that we will be following on our way to the La Sals.
 Yet the steep climb up John Brown Canyon remains deceptively hidden.
 TOTAL MILEAGE: 52 miles.
 ELEVATION GAIN: 2,800 feet